21 Types of Axes: the Right Tool for Every Task & Situation

 They’re now a fashionable camping tool because they’re multi-functional and can be useful for different bushcraft activities and knife throwing competitions.

 If you’re no stranger to roofing, then you should know about roofing axes or roofing hatchets — an excellent craftsman’s tool designed for roofing.
-It is a multi-purpose tool that has two heads.
+It is a multi-purpose tool that has two heads and could be argued is one of the types of hammers, too.

 The pick axe is a T-shaped hand tool for landscaping and gardening.
 It’s usually used to break up hard soil, concrete, and rocks.